 What does a Receptionist Do? – Apply Now

-As mentioned earlier, a receptionist greet, welcome and direct guests and visitors in-person as well as on the phone.
+As mentioned earlier, a receptionist greet welcomes, and directs guests and visitors in person as well as on the phone.
 It is so because this job is the first person to be heard, or seen while contacting an organization.

-Whenever you call a hotel, or hospital, or any organization, firstly, the person who receives your call is a receptionist.
+Whenever you call a hotel, hospital, or any organization, firstly, the person who receives your call is a receptionist.
 Also, when you visit those places, you go to the reception desk for help.
-Some times, it is also called the help desk.
+Sometimes, it is also called the help desk.

-It is also necessary for the organization that you (i.e. customer) be attracted to the organization in the first meet.
-There is a famous English prove that, ‘The first impression is the last impression.’.
+It is also necessary for the organization that you (i.e. customer) be attracted to the organization in the first meeting.
+There is a famous English proof that ‘The first impression is the last impression.’.
 The receptionist at the desk makes the first impression on the customer.
 So, as a receptionist, you must be a good representation of the organization.
 Having a good and positive personality, being neat and organized, and owning a friendly phone demeanor are necessities for the job of the receptionist.

-A reception must answer inquiries from the public and route calls to appropriate staff.
-He/ She should properly analyze and identify the problem and complaints of customers and rout them to the appropriate person in the employee gang.
+A receptionist must answer inquiries from the public and route calls to the appropriate staff.
+He/ She should properly analyze and identify the problem and complaints of customers and route them to the appropriate person in the employee gang.

-A reception updates appointment calendars, schedule meetings, and appointments for staff.
-Also, they receive mail and packages, sort, organize, and distribute appropriately.
+A receptionist updates appointment calendars, and schedules meetings, and appointments for staff.
+Also, they receive mail and packages, sort, organize, and distribute them appropriately.
 Besides, monitoring and maintaining office equipment are the side roles of a receptionist.

-A reception, also orders and organize food, and beverages for meetings, take notes during meetings.
-He/ she must also be aware of staff movements in and out of office, notify appropriate parties when staff members are out sick.
+A receptionist, also orders and organize food, and beverages for meetings, and take notes during meetings.
+He/ she must also be aware of staff movements in and out of the office, and notify appropriate parties when staff members are out sick.

 These are the crucial duties of a receptionist.
 Besides, a receptionist gives administrative, clerical, and secretarial support.
-They have to answer the phone calls, receive visitors as well as manage office and stationery supplies.
-Clerical support includes tasks such as payroll audits, and increment along with internal paper works.
+They have to answer phone calls, receive visitors as well as manage office and stationery supplies.
+Clerical support includes tasks such as payroll audits and increments along with internal paper works.
 These are also the responsibilities of a receptionist.

-A reception also looks after memberships, fee collections, Bank work along with appointments and cancellation.
+A receptionist also looks after memberships, fee collections, and Bank work along with appointments and cancellations.

 To become a receptionist, the candidate has to have a high school diploma.
-Though the qualification required for a receptionist is less compared to other jobs, the range of responsibilities and duties are more than any other employee!
-While some areas of operation may require more qualification, such as a receptionist in a hospital, it is otherwise a post that doesn’t demand many certificates.
+Though the qualification required for a receptionist is less compared to other jobs, the range of responsibilities and duties is more than any other employee!
+While some areas of operation may require more qualifications, such as a receptionist in a hospital, it is otherwise a post that doesn’t demand many certificates.